ggstuart/web-application-development/content/html-basics/html-template/index.md

 The `<head>` element is not visible on the page, it contains information *about* the document.
 In this case, it contains only a `<title>` element.

+> The content of the `<title>` element is not visible on the page, but it will typically appear in the browser tab when viewing the document.

 ```html {linenos=true, hl_lines="3-5"}
 <!DOCTYPE html>
 <html>